NOS (nitrous oxide): Advice for using more safely

 Nitrous oxide side effects and risks

-It can be very dangerous if used in certain ways.
-Inhaling nitrous oxide straight from the canister is very dangerous.
-The gas inside the cannister is very cold and can seriously damage your throat and lungs.
+NOS can be very dangerous if inhaled straight from the canister.
+The gas inside the canister is very cold and can seriously damage your throat and lungs, so you should always use a balloon to inhale.

-Inhaling nitrous oxide by putting a bag over your head is also very dangerous, and people have died from doing it.
+Inhaling nitrous oxide by putting a bag over your head is also very dangerous, and people have died from suffocation.

 It can affect your body in different ways.
-Inhaling nitrous oxide can cause oxygen levels in your body to drop, which can be dangerous.
+Inhaling NOS can cause oxygen levels in your body to drop, which can be dangerous.
 It can also cause sore, red eyes and irritate parts of your body that help you breathe well.

 It can cause vitamin deficiencies.
-Doing lots of it can make you low in vitamin B12.
-This can cause anaemia (low iron), nerve damage and other problems.
+Doing lots of it can result in a reduction in vitamin B12 in the body.
+This can cause anaemia (low iron levels), nerve damage and other long-lasting problems.

 There are ways to reduce the risks of using nitrous oxide:

 Use in a safe environment.
-Don’t inhale while you’re standing up, or where you could fall and injure yourself (eg. near a steep drop or a body of water).
+NOS can result in a lack of coordination, so don’t inhale while you’re standing up, or where you could fall and injure yourself (such as near a steep drop or a body of water).

-Don't use alone.
-If you're using nitrous oxide, do it with trusted friends who can help if you experience any bad effects.
+If you're using nitrous oxide, do it with trusted friends who can support you or call for help if you experience any nasty effects.

-Avoid mixing with other substances.
+Avoid mixing with other substances, including alcohol.
 Combining substances can be dangerous and cause bad reactions.
-This includes alcohol.
-Alcohol and nitrous oxide are both depressants – combining them increases the risk of side effects and accidents.
+Alcohol and nitrous oxide are both depressants; combining them increases the risk of side effects and accidents.

 Don't be afraid to call for help.
 If someone might be having problems because of nitrous oxide, call for help.